enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 INTERMEDIATE PACKAGES
-Sometimes you spend 10s of hours on an article that flops.
-Too much of that will kill your motivation.
+Sometimes you spend too many hours on an article that gets too little likes.
 You never seems to write what your audience wants and...
 You never know what your audience wants and it can be demotivating.
 A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.
- Instead of publishing to get approval, get approval before publishing
+Here's what you can do to publish faster while involving more followers: Test

 Break your article into key ideas.
 Quickly test  (Twitter, Tiktok, Quora...)
 After a while, you have: